nafizjiwa/CSS-Combinators/README.md

-    general sibling selector (~)  ------> selects elements that are NEXT siblings of a an element div ~ p {} - selects <p> elements that are ONLY next siblings of a <div> NOT SIBLINGS BEFORE div.
+    general sibling selector (~)  ------> selects elements that are NEXT siblings of a an element div ~ p {} - selects <p> elements that are ONLY next siblings of a <div> NOT BEFORE SIBLINGS div.
+                                                        The div must precedes p element

 Between the simple selectors, we can include ONE OF THESE COMBINATORS.<br>